 We helped shut down Chicago's dirty coal plants

-Chicago PSR is a proud member of the Chicago Clean Power Coalition and we helped lead a successful campaign to shut down Chicago's coal-fired power plants.
+Chicago PSR helped lead a successful campaign to shut down Chicago's coal-fired power plants.
 These dirty and unhealthy plants will close in 2012 thanks to the efforts of more than 60 organizations.
-Chicago Clean Power Coalition members were honored at the Illinois Environmental Council dinner on September 20, 2012.
+Groups were honored at the Illinois Environmental Council dinner on September 20, 2012.
 Celebrate this big win for public health and clean air!

 We have developed a Climate Change and Public Health Plan for Cook County